jdmarble/happyfold/README.md

 mkdir -p "${BUILD_DIR}"
 ```

+I store my Talos secrets bundle in a Bitwarden note.
+Login and download it to the temporary directory.

 ```
 bw login
 ...
 export BW_SESSION=...
 bw get notes talos-secrets.yaml > "${BUILD_DIR}/secrets.yaml"
 ```

+With the secrets bundle, you can create a `talosconfig` file for authentication with the Talos API.

 ```
 talosctl gen config  \